andreluong/Finance-Tracker/README.md

 ## Features

-- **Data Visualization**: Interactive charts make it easy to understand your spending trends and identify areas for improvement
+- **Overview**: Summary of all transactions over any month and year
-- **Transaction Management**: Add, edit, and delete transactions with a user-friendly interface that streamlines data entry
+- **Smart Receipt Processing**: Upload your receipt to effortlessly create a new transaction with Gemini AI
-- **Flexible Filtering**: Refine your data view by filtering transactions based on specific criteria like date, type, category, or name
+- **Transaction Management**: Manage and update your transactions with a user-friendly interface
-- **Smart Receipt Processing**: Upload a receipt and key information will be extracted to create a new transaction using Google Gemini
+- **Visualize Trends**: Use interactive charts to gain insight of your finances in real-time
-- **Data Import/Export**: Seamlessly import and export your transactions in CSV format
+- **Budgeting**: Plan your finances to meet your goals
-- **Security**: Data access is secured and authenticated using Clerk middleware
+- **CSV Import/Export**: Import and export your transactions in CSV format

 ## Technologies